Shadowroot97/Union-de-docx/README.md

 # General Info

-script to merge multiple word files into one
+Script to merge multiple word files into one.

 ## install requirements